 Jad Sleiman ’14

-One week after graduating from the School of Media and Communication, Jad Sleiman was in the heart of the Syrian warzone for three days.
+One week after graduating from the Klein College of Media and Communication, Jad Sleiman was in the heart of the Syrian warzone for three days.
 And the week after that, The Washington Times ran his story on Harakat Hazm, a new conglomerate of two dozen rebel groups.
-Read more SMC news about Sleiman.
+Read more Klein College news about Sleiman.

 Karen Smith ’10